 Chanel Bois des Iles

 Probably the best sandalwood fragrance.
-Smells like being happy.
+It smells like being happy.

-A classic often discontinued and missed by many.
+A classic often reformulated and missed by many.
 For men, women, and everyone with a nose.

 Molecule 04 by Escentric Molecules

 I am in love with this fragrance.
 One spray lasts like 50 hours.

 I detect musk, cedar, and something sweet I love but can’t describe but resembles a mystical sandalwood blend.

 Signature scent worthy, in my opinion.
 Synthetic fragrance for the modern cyborg.

 This is a woody fragrance but so much more.
 A sweet eau de parfum that reminds me of natural sandalwood.